2021

 NHS England

-Concerns summary A national shortage of inpatient beds at specialist eating disorder units meant a patient could not receive urgent treatment, highlighting a systemic risk of serious harm and death to vulnerable individuals.
+Concerns summary (AI summary) A national shortage of inpatient beds at specialist eating disorder units meant a patient could not receive urgent treatment, highlighting a systemic risk of serious harm and death to vulnerable individuals.

 Parys Lapper